Articles

 Yoga therapy aims at cleansing and purifying the body and mind but more importantly at connecting us with our higher self.
 Yoga therapy teaches us to regard the experience of illness as a challenge not to be feared and as an important teacher for the...

-by Linda Madani The body is our greatest teacher and sometimes pain is necessary to put us on the right track.
+The body is our greatest teacher and sometimes pain is necessary to put us on the right track.
 We need to listen to our body by paying attention to the areas that are sore or stiff, without judgment.
-The practice below is designed to...
+The practice below is designed to relieve you...

 The city of Rishikesh has always sparked my imagination ever since I started practicing yoga.
 So finally, this year while in India I decided to make a detour and spend a couple of weeks in this holy city which is located on the banks of...